google/loaner/README.md

 ## Current release: [Alpha (v0.7.1a)](https://github.com/google/loaner/tree/Alpha-(0.7.1))

+**Note: If you are doing a new deployment please deploy from master as we work on cutting a new release.
+For current deployments, please hold off on upgrading until we can test the next numbered release.**

 Please note that the current release of this application is in ALPHA.
 We will be actively contributing to the project.
 Please keep an eye out for future updates and features!